• Published: Mar 05 2025 09:33 AM

 wave

-Oakwood's history is a mixture of highs and lows.
-The park enjoyed immense popularity for years, becoming a beloved destination for families across Wales and beyond, particularly those from Ireland who frequented the park through packages from Rosslare Europort.
-However, the 2004 tragedy involving the Hydro ride (later renamed Drenched and subsequently demolished) cast a long shadow.
-While an inquest ruled out unlawful killing, the incident resulted in substantial fines and highlighted safety concerns.
-The park also faced a more recent incident in 2022 involving a fall from the Treetops rollercoaster.
-This closure marks a significant loss for the Pembrokeshire community and Welsh tourism as a whole.
+Oakwood’s history is a real mix of ups and downs.
+For years, it was hugely popular, a favorite for families all over Wales and even Ireland – lots of Irish visitors came as part of holiday packages from Rosslare Europort.
+But then came the 2004 tragedy on the Hydro ride (later renamed Drenched and then demolished).
+While the inquest didn’t find anyone responsible for unlawful killing, it resulted in hefty fines and really highlighted safety concerns.
+And then, more recently, there was another incident in 2022 with a fall from the Treetops rollercoaster.
+This closure is a huge loss for Pembrokeshire and Welsh tourism.

 FAQ